squirrels-nest/squirrels-nest.github.io/docs/intro.md

 #### Model Dependencies

 Similar to [dbt](https://www.getdbt.com/), the **ref** function is available to define model dependencies, which is useful in creating real-time data pipelines.
-Models can even join the results of queries / models run on different databases!
+Models can even join the results of queries coming from different databases!

 #### Cascading Parameters